 The following process explains how a user logs into a hosted Google application through a partner-operated, SAML-based SSO service.

 Figure shown below, illustrates the process by which a user logs in to a Google Apps application, such as Gmail, through a SAML-based SSO service.
 The numbered list that follows the image explains each step in more detail.

 Note: Before this process takes place, the partner must provide Google with the URL for its SSO service as well as the public key that Google should use to verify SAML responses.

 Figure: Logging in to Google Apps using SAML

 This image illustrates the following steps.

-- First User attempts to reach his application from browser.
+- The first User attempts to reach his application from the browser.

 - Google sends a redirect to the user’s browser.
 The redirect URL includes the encoded SAML authentication request that should be submitted to the partner’s SSO service.